 Therefore, the grace given to Mary is at once permanent and of a unique kind.
 As explained earlier in one of my posts on my blog, the Greek, ‘kecharitomene’ is a perfect passive participle of ‘charitoo,’ meaning “to fill or endow with grace.”
 Since this term is in the ‘perfect tense,’ it indicates that Mary was graced in the past and with continuing effects in the present.
 So, the grace Mary enjoyed was not a result of the angel’s visit.
 In fact, the Church holds, it extended over the whole of her life, from conception onward.
 She was in a state of sanctifying grace from the first moment of her existence because she has been chosen even before she was born.
 Little wonder she says in her ‘Magnificat: “My spirit rejoices in God my Saviour… the Almighty has done ‘great’ things for me…” (Luke 1:47ff) The Catechism of the Catholic Church states that she was “redeemed in a more exalted fashion, by reason of the merits of her Son” (CCC #492).
 She has more reason to call God her Saviour than we do because He saved her in an even more glorious manner.

 Invoking our Lady as the “immaculate Conception” or “Queen Conceived without Original Sin” implies that she was free from the defilement of sin.
 We should have it in mind that there are two types of sins: Original sin and Actual sin.
-Original sin is the sin we all inherited from our first parents (Adam and Eve), which is necessarily washed away by our Baptism.
-While Actual sin is referred to as the sins we commit in our day to day lives.
-It is true that if Adam and Eve had not committed the Original sin, we won’t be sinners today; because the Original sin infuses “concupiscence” (the tendency to often commit sin) in every man.
-Thus, the Original sin gave way for Actual sin.
+Original Sin is the sin we all inherited from our first parents (Adam and Eve), which is necessarily washed away by our Baptism.
+While Actual Sin is referred to as the sins we commit in our day-to-day lives (further divided into mortal and venial sins).
+It is true that if Adam and Eve had not committed the Original Sin, we won’t all be sinners today; because the Original sin infuses “concupiscence” (the tendency to often commit sin) in every man.
+Thus, the Original sin gave way to Actual sin.

 A confusion that may arise here is: if Mary were without sin, then, can we say she is equal to God?
 No!
 In the beginning, God created Adam, Eve, and the angels without sin, but none of them was equal to God.
 Most of the angels never sinned, and all souls in heaven are without sin.
 This does not take away the glory of God but manifests it by the work He has done in sanctifying his creation.
 Sinning does not make one human; rather, it is when a man is without sin that he is most fully what God intends him to be: “Be perfect as your heavenly Father is perfect.”
 Also in another passage, St. Peter quotes Leviticus 11:44 and exhorts the Christians to be holy in the way God is holy (cf. 1Peter 1:16)